 Getting the top level of care for your eyes is crucial to keeping your vision at its best.
-Eye care makes it easier for your vision to be restored and to be fitted with the right pair of glasses or contacts.
-Another important aspect of eye care is eye surgery.
-Eye surgery can be scary to those who have never experienced it before, but our team at Bright Eyes Vision Clinic are here to provide you with the best quality of eye care in the Murphy and Plano area, and refer you to an eye surgeon if necessary.
+Eye surgery can be scary to those who have never experienced it before, but our team at Bright Eyes Vision Clinic are here to provide you with the best quality of eye care in the Murphy and Plano area.
+Our physicians perform many minor eye surgeries and procedures.
+We also have an extensive network to refer you to a specific surgical subspecialist if necessary.

 Is Eye Surgery Safe

-A common question is if eye surgery is safe.
 Just like any type of surgery, there is always going to be some level of risk.
-These risks are minimized with the use of specialized tools and treatments.
-Generally, your ophthalmologist will be highly trained and well experienced in the practice.
+These risks are minimized with the use of the highest quality technology and treatments.
+We are highly trained and well experienced in the practice.
 Our team will make sure you receive the best quality of eye surgery.

 Types of Eye Surgery

 There are many reasons why you may need eye surgery.
 However, these are the most common types of surgery we use.

 - Epilation – Removal of lashes with forceps that cause infection or scratching of the cornea.

 - Meibomian Gland Expression – This is a treatment that is used to help unclog the tear ducts.

 - Punctal Dilation and Irrigation – If you are constantly crying for no reason, it may be caused by a clog in your drainage duct which this surgery is used to treat.

 - Punctal Occlusion – This treatment is meant to put a plug in the drainage duct as a way to keep normal tears on the eyes for even longer.